Imagine you were a well-crafted piece of content. The blog is your oyster; your content is visible to all.

 - Convert the image to WebP format, and compress if necessary

-This ensures you have small, optimised files that don’t interfere with the page’s loading times.
+This ensures you have small, optimised files that don’t affect page load times.

 For the technical component, alt.text and file names are good context cues for search engine crawlers, helping them understand what the image is about and what it contains.
-This can lead to images being ranked in Google Images, for example, which can increase visibility.
+This can lead to images ranking in Google Images, for example, increasing visibility.

 Finally, double-check your metadata: